The Great God Pan: Plot

 Years later, Villiers happens across his old friend Herbert, who has become a vagrant since they last met.
 When asked how he has fallen so low, Herbert replies that he has been "corrupted body and soul" by his wife.
 After some investigation with Clarke and another character, Austin, it is revealed that Helen was Herbert's wife, and that a well-to-do man died "of fright, of sheer, awful terror" after seeing something in Herbert and Helen's home.
 Herbert is later found dead.

 Helen disappears for some time; according to rumour, she spent the time taking part in disturbing orgies somewhere in the Americas.
 She eventually returns to London under the pseudonym Mrs. Beaumont.
-Soon afterwards, a group of stable, happy men in London commit suicide; the last person known to have been in the presence of each of them was Mrs. Beaumont, whom they are implied to have slept with.
+Soon afterwards, a series of stable, happy men in the city commit suicide.
+The last person known to have been in the presence of each of them was Mrs. Beaumont, with whom they are implied to have slept.
 Villiers and Clarke, each learning of Mrs. Beaumont's true identity, band together and confront Helen in her house with a noose.
 They tell her that she must kill herself, or they will expose her.
 Helen has a very abnormal death, transforming between human and beast, male and female, and dividing and reuniting, before turning into a jelly-like substance and finally dying.

 A fragment of a document covers the remains of a pillar honouring the Celtic god Nodens.
 The Latin inscription on the column reads, "To the great god Nodens (the god of the Great Deep or Abyss), Flavius Senilis has erected this pillar on account of the marriage which he saw beneath the shade."
 The document says that historians are puzzled as to what the inscription refers to.
 A letter from Dr. Raymond to Clarke reveals that Helen was the child of Mary, who died shortly after her daughter's birth.
 In the letter, Raymond informs Clarke that Mary became pregnant after his experiment caused her to see the god Pan, implying that Pan fathered Helen.